- Map & Itinerary

 Transfer to the start

 Therefore, we will provide a transfer service available from Weymouth to Swanage at a cost of £10 per person which must be booked in advance with Adventurous Ewe.
 Please note, this transfer takes approximately 1 hour.
 For reservations, please email email@example.com.
-Payment can be made via card or BACS transfer.
+Payment can be made via card, via our event online event platform or BACS transfer.

 Finish – near Weymouth Beach War Memorial